shybovycha/shybovycha.github.io/_posts/2020-11-07-erlang-example-2.md

 date: '2020-11-07T11:42:24+9:00'
 ---

-Quite some time ago I've published a <a href="{% post_url tumblr/2015-01-28-erlang-practice %}">blogpost about Erlang</a>.
+Quite some time ago I've published a <a href="/tumblr/2015/01/28/erlang-practice.html">blogpost about Erlang</a>.
 It claimed to present a *short intro to distributed programming in Erlang*.
 But it turned to be a very simple communication application, nothing super-exciting.

 In this post I would like to elaborate more on the topic of Erlang, for a number of reasons: